aarongilly/aarongilly.github.io/_gillespedia/fundamental-dimensions.md

 | temperature         | T               | kelvin   | K         |
 | amount of substance | n               | mole     | mol       |
 | luminous intensity  | $$l_v$$         | candela  | cd        |

+Note: the ISO's standard base units include *electric current* instead of *charge*.
+They also include the dimensionless *amount of substance* unit "mole".

 An object has these 7 physical quantities.
 Each of these quantities is distinct from and orthogonal to the others. each may have any value.